 I knew the center of the island was mountainous, but I was still surprised to see quite how mountainous the center of Gran Canaria is.
 Like forget Norway, come here if you want some stunning mountain views (and maybe bring some motion sickness tablets with you, because those hairpin turns are brutal.)

-On our first mountain drive we drove from Firgas to Agaete, and then along the GC-200 through Tamadaba Natural Park, which had beautiful coastal and mountain views.
+On my first mountain drive I drove from Firgas to Agaete, and then along the GC-200 through Tamadaba Natural Park, which had beautiful coastal and mountain views.

-And then from La Aldea de San Nicolás we took the GC-210 up through the center of the island, which offered what I thought were some of the best views on Gran Canaria.
+And then from La Aldea de San Nicolás I took the GC-210 up through the center of the island, which offered what I thought were some of the best views on Gran Canaria.

 Did dinosaurs used to live here?
 Something about the landscape had me half expecting to round a corner and see dinosaurs hunting for food.